Job Stories

-Job stories give the team more context for the user’s situation and allows them to share their viewpoint and create a solution for what the user wants to do.
+Job stories give the team more context for the user’s situation and allow them to share their viewpoint and create a solution for what the user wants to do.

 Job stories are very similar to user stories with one key difference: personas becomes contexts (and jobs).
 We prefer job stories to user stories because they focus on a job to be done rather than a persona – “When I’m on the morning commute and bored” vs “As a a middle-aged, educated person”.

 When <situation/context>, I want to <motivations>, so I can <expected outcome>.

 When I’m hungry, in a rush, and not sure when I’ll be able to eat next, I want to be able to eat something ‘on the go’ with one hand so I can satisfy my hunger and make it to my appointment on time.

 It is about understanding what-is, not creating a what-should-be.

 In the image below, the following solutions could work:

 - situation version 1: a sit down pizzeria.

 - situation version 2 & 3: a pizza in a take-away box.